haridas/haridas.github.com/src/articles/is-lottery-prediction-possible-2.md

 Probability of getting 5 blue ball = 1.8449899512407772e-05
 Probability of getting 6 blue ball = 7.151123842018516e-08

-Expected winning prize of a single lottery is : 2.455409882395478
+Expected winning price of a single lottery is : 2.669943597656033
 ```

 Checkout how the expected value changed.
 This was the key insight those people
-seen on the game to exploit. **But it's not that simple, higher expected value
+seen on the game and exploited. **It's not that straight forward, higher expected value
 doesn't guarentee a profit of $2.45 for every $1 lottery ticket,
-that intuition only for those who have stitstics background gets it**.
+that intuition comes only for those who have stitstics background**.

-Expected value really means, by the Law of Large Number if we sample a random variable
+Expected value really means, by the [Law of Large Number](
+https://en.wikipedia.org/wiki/Law_of_large_numbers) if we sample a random variable
-enough number of times the values of random variable will converge to its expected value.
+enough number of times the values of random variable will converge to its expected value or sample mean.
-Here how many sample to take take from this random variable isn't fixed,
+Here how do we know how many sample to take take from this random variable
-only thing is how much close we are able to converge to the expected value.
-In another way they have to purchase enough number of ticket to ensure that their
-overall profit is close to the expected value projection.

-In the lottery scenario, you the Random Variable is "how many matching numbers do you have"
-,that indirectly tells the prize.
+? , That is only possible if we know full distribution properties of this random
+variable.
+Most of the cases that's not possible due to infinite posibilities, we
+have stop somewhere with an acceptable error.

+Instead of address it full proof, going with large number of tickets or samples
+from the random variable is enough to make profit out of this game, that's what
+these players did.
+They done some tweakings to maximize their returns from their
+finite resources or purchasing power.

+Here the random variable is a categorical variable with 7 values ( How many
+lottery numbers matched against the jackpot number ).

 ## How Michigan lottery fixed this problem